 - A pass notice from the PSI Examination Services.

-- You must provide the signature of your employing broker on your license application form.
+- The signature of your sponsoring broker on your license application form.

 For questions regarding licensing, please contact: